schilkp/schilkp.github.io/projects/FetsNCrosses.md

 I reached this point just as the first corona lockdown started: So if there was one thing I had, it was time.

 In a workflow (very!) vaguely reminiscent of actual IC design, I first designed the set of basic cells I needed.
-This was done in KiCad, with each cell contained in an hierarchical schematic sheet.
+This was done in KiCad, with each cell contained in a hierarchical schematic sheet.

 For example, here is the basic NOT gate: